haagahelia/ohke-teknologiat/05_es6_node/NodeJS_demo/0_NodeIntro/README.md

 # What other things to learn here?
 - Express routing for backend
 - Express validators
-- Express middleware function idea   (req, resp, next)
+- Express middleware function idea   (req, resp, next()) in the request handling chain
 - Logger